By: Marilyn L. Davis

 - Get the love and attention you missed.

 Begin by understanding that you accept, give, and receive the love you think you deserve.
 In your addiction, you weren’t lovable, now you’re changing, and you are.
 It’s your choice to heal the damage, and affirmations help that.
+If you were harmed by others, it’s time to heal yourself, and affirmations will help you.

 Writing, and recovery heals the heart.